stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 Leng keep alive many primal things.
 Carter saw them fleetingly in the rays of that dim and moving lamp, and shuddered at the tale they told.

-  Through those archaic frescoes Leng&rsquo;s annals stalked; and the horned, hooved, and wide-mouthed almost-humans danced evilly amidst forgotten cities.
-There were scenes of old wars, wherein Leng&rsquo;s almost-humans fought with the bloated purple spiders of the neighbouring vales; and there were scenes also of the coming of the black galleys from the moon, and of the submission of Leng&rsquo;s people to the polypous and amorphous blasphemies that hopped and floundered and wriggled out of them.
+  Through those archaic frescoes Leng's annals stalked; and the horned, hooved, and wide-mouthed almost-humans danced evilly amidst forgotten cities.
+There were scenes of old wars, wherein Leng's almost-humans fought with the bloated purple spiders of the neighbouring vales; and there were scenes also of the coming of the black galleys from the moon, and of the submission of Leng's people to the polypous and amorphous blasphemies that hopped and floundered and wriggled out of them.
 Those slippery greyish-white blasphemies they worshipped as gods, nor ever complained when scores of their best and fatted males were taken away in the black galleys.
-The monstrous moon-beasts made their camp on a jagged isle in the sea, and Carter could tell from the frescoes that this was none other than the lone nameless rock he had seen when sailing to Inganok; that grey accursed rock which Inganok&rsquo;s seamen shun, and from which vile howlings reverberate all through the night.
+The monstrous moon-beasts made their camp on a jagged isle in the sea, and Carter could tell from the frescoes that this was none other than the lone nameless rock he had seen when sailing to Inganok; that grey accursed rock which Inganok's seamen shun, and from which vile howlings reverberate all through the night.

   And in those frescoes was shewn the great seaport and capital of the almost-humans;